Rikorose/DeepFilterNet/README.md

 Audio samples from the voice bank/DEMAND test set can be found at https://rikorose.github.io/DeepFilterNet-Samples/

 * `libDF` contains Rust code used for data loading and augmentation.
-* `DeepFilterNet` contains Python code including a libDF wrapper for data loading, DeepFilterNet training, testing and visualization.
+* `DeepFilterNet` contains DeepFilterNet code training, evaluation and visualization as well as pretrained model weights.
-* `models` contains DeepFilterNet model weights and config.
+* `pyDF` contains a Python wrapper of libDF STFT/ISTFT processing loop.
+* `pyDF-data` contains a Python wrapper of libDF dataset functionality and provides a pytorch data loader.

 ## Usage
-This framework is currently only tested under Linux.
+This framework supports Linux, MacOS and Windows.
+Training is only tested under Linux.

 ### PyPI